Flipboard/FLAnimatedImage/README.md

 - Smarter buffering
 - Bring demo app to iPhone

-This has successfully shipped to many people as is, but please do come with your questions, issues and pull requests!
+This code has successfully shipped to many people as is, but please do come with your questions, issues and pull requests!

 ## Select apps using FLAnimatedImage
 - [Dropbox](https://www.dropbox.com)